Despite cold Curry, Durant and Warriors beat 76ers 119-108 - News 12 Now

+PHILADELPHIA (AP) — Stephen Curry is surrounded by stars with the Golden State Warriors.
+He’s never needed them more than Monday night.

-PHILADELPHIA (AP) — Kevin Durant had 27 points in his return to the lineup and the Golden State Warriors overcame the worst 3-point shooting performance of Stephen Curry’s career in a 119-108 victory over the Philadelphia 76ers on Monday night.
+Kevin Durant had 27 points in his return to the lineup and the Warriors overcame the worst 3-point shooting performance of Curry’s career in a 119-108 victory over the Philadelphia 76ers on Monday night.

 Curry was 0 for 11 from 3-point range.
 That topped his previous worst outing without making a 3 when he went 0 for 10 from distance on Nov.
 4 against the Lakers.
-The two-time reigning MVP entered leading the league by a wide margin with 231 3-pointers this season.
+The two-time reigning MVP leads the league by a wide margin with 231 3-pointers this season.

+“On a night like tonight where Steph doesn’t have it going, we have a lot of other guys who can score and make plays,” coach Steve Kerr said.
+“A lot of them came through.”

 Curry still had 19 points, making 7 of 12 2-point attempts and all five of his free-throw tries.